tomerfiliba/plumbum/docs/_news.rst

+* **2016.12.31**: Version 1.6.3 released to provide Python 3.6 compatibility.
+Mostly bugfixes, several smaller improvements to paths, and a provisional config parser added.

 * **2016.12.3**: Version 1.6.2 is now available through `conda-forge <https://conda-forge.github.io>`_, as well.

 * **2016.6.25**: Version 1.6.2 released.
 This is mostly a bug fix release, but a few new features are included.
 Modifiers allow some new arguments, and ``Progress`` is improved.
 Better support for SunOS and other OS's.